What do I do if I want a place at Acomb Primary School for my child?

 What do I do if my child needs to be given medicine during the day?

-Speak to Mrs Forrest in the school office.
+Speak to Miss Jones in the school office.
 We can administer medicines, but only those prescribed by a doctor.
 They must be in the original, labelled bottle/packet and clear instructions left for administering – a form is available at the school office for this.
 Medicines MUST be handed in to the school office – NOT THE CLASS TEACHER – by an adult and collected again at the end of each day.

 What do I do if my child has headlice?

-If you do notice headlice on your child, don’t worry.
+If you notice headlice on your child, don’t worry.
 There are plenty of treatments available – just ask at your local pharmacy.
 It is important to treat all members of the household to make sure the lice are eradicated.
 If you let us know, we can pass a message on to other members of the class to check their child’s hair too.
 Your child does not have to stay off school if they have headlice.

 What do I do if I have to collect my child during the school day for an appointment?